Build-Week-African-Marketplace-2020/marketing-page-kirk/README.md

 # marketing-page-kirk
-Sun 02 Feb 2020 12:30:12 PM CST 								Kirk Tolliver
+Sun 02 Feb 2020 12:30:12 PM CST
+Tolliver, Kirk

 ## Main Objective

 My main focus is to develope a responsive and stable marketing page that will inform potential customers about how amazing the abilty to crosstrade in Africa makes a economic difference.

 ### Technical
 This project is started from scracth with no imported themes.
 It is using LESS as the preprocessor, CSS, HTML5.